These maps are visuals that show an inventory of the potential capacity for select renewable energy resource across

 the question comes down to “what portion of biomass can be realistically harvested?”. *Site index – indicator of

-potential for trees to grow at a particular location (estimate site productivity) For a more in-depth report of
+potential for trees to grow at a particular location (estimate site productivity).

 Agriculture contributes up to 30% of all GHG emissions, where methane is released into the atmostphere from livestock